Flash Technique Therapy in Calgary

 fast-acting for distressing emotions

-Because Flash Technique relies on your own positive internal resources, it can feel empowering and even enjoyable.
+Because Flash Technique relies on your own positive internal resources or stories, it can feel empowering and even enjoyable.

 Flash Technique may be a good fit if you: